kazuho/draft-kazuho-ptth-ptth/draft-unknown-ptth-ptth.md

 # Establishing Authority

-In HTTP, only the URI's authority may process or delagate the request ({{Section 17.1 of HTTP-SEMANTICS}}).
+In HTTP, only the URI's authority may process or delegate the request ({{Section 17.1 of HTTP-SEMANTICS}}).

 Under PTTH, the reverse proxy exercises that authority: it authenticates